'General Hospital' Spoilers For Monday, August 20: Valentin Questions Madeline And A Big Revelation Is Teased

 During Friday’s show, Maxie and Nina visited Madeline as she continued her sentence behind bars.
 Madeline started off sounding as if she truly wanted to make amends with both ladies.
 However, her true motivations became apparent when she talked about wanting support at her parole hearing.
 Now, General Hospital spoilers reveal that she’s facing another visit and this one is from Valentin.

 ABC shares the sneak peek showing part of Valentin and Madeline’s visit from Monday’s episode.
-It looks like he will quickly get to the point of his visit: he believes that she has information he can use.
+It looks like he will quickly get to the point of his visit: He believes that she has information he can use.
 General Hospital spoilers reveal that he’ll start talking about Nora Buchanan and her record of successfully representing inmates as they face parole boards.

 Madeline will say that she doesn’t have the resources to hire someone like Nora.
 However, Valentin will tell her that he does have the resources and that Nora will take his phone call.
 Obviously, he would want something in return and Madeline asks what that would be.